xrq-phys/BliContractor.jl/README.md

 # BliContractor.jl

-> Fast tensor contractor for Julia, based on TBLIS, with AD support, within 300* lines. <br />
+> Fast tensor contractor for Julia, based on TBLIS, with high-order AD and Stride support, within 300* lines. <br />
 > \* Result may vary as more dispatch rules are added.

 - All these are made possible thanks to [TBLIS](https://github.com/devinamatthews/tblis);